More than a third of our travelers have reserved this extension in 2015

 You’ll return to Munich in the afternoon, and will have the balance of the day to yourself.
 Both lunch and dinner are on your own.

 Today, embark on your journey to Austria, stopping on the way at Chiemsee Lake, a pre-Alpine glacial lake with three islands dotting its surface.
-Take a ferry ride to Fraueninsel, the largest of the islands, and enjoy a scenic discovery walk, and enjoy lunch in a local restaurant before taking the ferry back to the mainland.
+Take a ferry ride to Fraueninsel, where you'll enjoy a scenic discovery walk and lunch in a local restaurant before taking the ferry back to the mainland.
 Continuing on to Salzburg, you'll arrive in the late afternoon, with plenty of time for an orientation walk of your new neighborhood with your Program Director.
 Dinner on your own tonight.

 The afternoon is yours to continue your explorations.
 Witness the Hohensalzburg Fortress, stroll through the Mirabell Gardens, or simply soak in the Alpine beauty of this town.
 Lunch and dinner are on your own.